wp-plugins/x-forms-express/readme.txt

 == Frequently Asked Questions ==

 = Why is the user-interface not displaying correctly? = Your theme's style.css might be interfering with the default css of the plugin.
-To customize the way the plugin is displayed in your theme either create styles overwriting the the styles called from X Forms/css/ui.css or customize X Forms/css/ui.css to suit your theme.
+To customize the way the plugin is displayed in your theme either create styles overwriting the the styles called from /X Forms/css/ui.css or customize /X Forms/css/ui.css to suit your theme.
 This plugin was developed following WP best practice and will work best with themes thats developed using the same standards.

 = The form element does not convert into the actual field on dropping =